Adverse Effects of Multitasking and Merge Bias on Projects

 The same applies to external experts on the project's critical path in the generic context of project management.

-As we discussed earlier, merge bias will affect the turnaround of a project.
+As we discussed earlier, merge bias will affect a project's turnaround.
 Still, the following study will show that the core of the problem lies in productivity utilization.

 The effect of multitasking